 - When finances are managed jointly, there’s usually one person who takes the lead, and if something happens to that person, the other half could be stuck trying to figure things out at an already tough time.
 If you do go joint, make sure you both stay in the loop and know what’s up.
 Another thing is to ensure you are both listed on any bills (utilities, cable, etc.), the last thing you want is for a company to refuse you information if your spouse passes away unexpectedly.

 - Credit impact: if one of the joint account holders gets into trouble with creditors then your shared assets could take a hit.
 Up to 50% of a joint account can be seized to cover unpaid debts.

 - Both parties on a joint account can give instructions on the account, so if the relationship ends in a blaze of fury, one person could potentially clean out all the assets in the account.
 Yes, you could go back and sue them, but then you’d find yourself in a lengthy and expensive court battle.
 The hope is that you’ll never find yourself in this type of situation, but if things start to go south then make sure you take precautions.

-One thing to know about setting up a joint account is that you have a couple of options available to you in regards to how the money will be treated after death.
-The first way is to choose ‘Joint Tenancy with Rights of Survivorship’.
-This basically means that if one of the account holders dies all assets in the account will be passed directly to the other holder and you can skip having the assets go through their estate.
-The other choice is ‘Tenancy in Common’.
-This means that each person owns a specific portion of the account so if there is a death you would only get your portion and the deceased’s portion would go through their estate.
-Either way works but it is something to think about if you’re taking the plunge towards joint finances.
+One thing to know about setting up a joint account is that you have a couple of options available to you in regards to how the money will be treated if one of the holders passes away.
+The first option is ‘Joint Tenancy with Rights of Survivorship’.
+This basically means that if one of the account holders dies all assets in the account will be passed directly to the other holder.
+The benefit of that is that the funds don’t have to go through the estate.
+The other option is ‘Tenancy in Common’.
+This means that each person owns a specific portion of the account, so if there is a death you would only get your portion and the deceased’s portion would go through their estate.
+Either way works, but it is something to think about if you’re taking the plunge towards joint finances.